“I had a scan and it shows I have a rotator cuff tear…….so I am probably going to need surgery’’’.

 Lets think about it.
 I’m not sure I trust a cut rope and would most likely throw it in the bin.
 But a hole in a blanket doesn’t render it useless.
 It will still keep you warm at night and you can still pull it over onto your side of the bed after your partner steals it off you.

-So is it safe to exercise a torn rotator cuff?
+So is it safe to exercise a rotator cuff tear?

 Absolutely.
 In fact the purpose of rehabilitation of a rotator cuff tendon tear is to improve the function and strengthen the area around the hole in the blanket, whilst improving the shoulder movement and reduce their pain.
 Contrary to popular belief, there is little evidence that rotator cuff tears worsen or increase in size with exercise (Kong et al).